 Community Dharma Leader

-Chris Freypons has been interested in spiritual practice for decades.
-For the past 20 years he has been attending meditation retreats, meditating regularly, and steadily integrating mindfulness practice into his daily life.
+Chris has been interested in spiritual practice for decades.
+He has been meditating regularly, attending meditation retreats, and steadily integrating mindfulness practice into his daily life for over 20 years.
 Prior to his retirement, Chris spent many years in social work and community service where he spent countless hours engaged with others in the struggles and strengths of being human.

-Chris has played an active role as a volunteer with SIMT since its inception, managing numerous retreats and serving on the board of directors.
-In 2018, Jim asked Chris to begin training as a Community Dharma Leader.
+Chris has played an active role as a volunteer with SIMT since its inception managing numerous retreats and serving on the board of directors.
+In 2021, Chris completed his training as a Community Dharma Leader.
+He continues to serve our community by giving Dharma talks, leading non-residential retreats, and offering guidance.